Kumaoni language

-[kuːmaːʊ̃ːniː]) is an Indo-Aryan language spoken by over two million people of the Kumaon region of the state of Uttarakhand in northern India and parts of Doti region in Western Nepal.
+[kuːmaːʊ̃ːniː]) is an Indo-Aryan language spoken by over two million people of the Kumaon region of the state of Uttarakhand in Northern India, Sudurpashchim Province & Karnali Province in Western Nepal.
 As per 1961 survey there were 1,030,254 Kumaoni speakers in India.
-The number of speakers increased to 2.2 million in 2011.
+The number of speakers increased to 2.0 million in 2011.

 Kumaoni is not endangered but UNESCO's Atlas of the World's Languages in Danger designates it as a language in the unsafe category, meaning it requires consistent conservation efforts.